ept/blog/src/_posts/2012-12-05-schema-evolution-in-avro-protocol-buffers-thrift.md

 Which brings us to the topic of today's post.
 I would like to explore how Protocol Buffers, Avro and Thrift actually encode data into bytes --- and this will also help explain how each of them deals with schema changes.
-The design choices made by each of the frameworks are intesting, and by comparing them I think you can become a better engineer (by a little bit).
+The design choices made by each of the frameworks are interesting, and by comparing them I think you can become a better engineer (by a little bit).

 The example I will use is a little object describing a person.
 In JSON I would write it like this: